-FlowCam Reveals Silicone Oil Droplets and Other Particulates in Intravitreal Injections (IVIs)
+FlowCam Reveals Silicone Oil Droplets in Intravitreal Injections

-FlowCam Reveals Silicone Oil Droplets and Other Particulates in Intravitreal Injections (IVIs)
+FlowCam Reveals Silicone Oil Droplets in Intravitreal Injections

 Silicone oil has long been used in the pharmaceutical industry as a lubricant for syringes.
-It serves to reduce the force necessary to depress the plunger, and can make procedures more comfortable and safer for the doctor and patient as it allows the needle to slide more easily through the eye wall.
+It serves to reduce the force necessary to depress the plunger, and can make procedures more comfortable and safer for the doctor and patient.
+In intraocular injections, it allows the needle to slide more easily through the eye wall.
+However, silicone oil droplets released by these needles often impact the efficacy of ophthalmic drug products more than other therapies, as they can cause patients to see floaters following administration.

-Silicone Oil and other particles as imaged by the FlowCamA recent paper produced by the University of Colorado Center for Pharmaceutical Biotechnology compared different syringe and needle samples from the same brand and lot.
-They discovered great variability in the numbers of particles released.
-The concentration, size distribution, and morphology of the micro-sized particles were characterized using the FlowCam
+Silicone Oil and other particles as imaged by the FlowCamA recent study produced by the University of Colorado Center for Pharmaceutical Biotechnology compared large numbers of syringes and needles used in intravitreal injections (IVIs).
+The team analyzed the particles released from each syringe and needle and discovered great variability in the results.
+The concentration, size distribution, and morphology of the micro-sized particles were characterized using FlowCam.

-Ophthalmologists who perform IVIs should be aware of the wide variability in particles from syringes and needles due to the potential clinical implications of silicone oil and other particles injected into the vitreous of their patients.
-It was determined that better control is needed in the siliconization process and in managing particle loads from these devices, even the silicone-free ones, in order to provide better patient safety.
+In the study, silicone oil dropets, fibers, and plastic particles were found in varying concentrations across all samples.
+Ophthalmologists who perform IVIs should be aware of the wide variability in particles from syringes and be wary of the potential clinical implications of silicone oil and other particles injected into the vitreous of their patients.
+The study determined that better control is needed in the siliconization process and in managing particle loads from these devices, even the silicone-free ones, in order to provide better patient safety.

 Read the entire paper here: High Particle Variability Across Siliconized and Oil-Free Syringes and Needles from the Same Lots